 Short-sale properties are typically offered in their present condition, with no reductions for repair needs.
 And repair needs are likely, given that the owner probably couldn't afford much maintenance.
 To make sure you know what state the property is in, be certain to include an inspection contingency in the contract, allowing you to have the property professionally inspected and to back out of the deal if you’re not satisfied with the results.
 See Contingencies to Include in Your House Purchase Contract and Getting a Home Inspection for details.

 In a normal sale, closing costs are usually split between the seller and the buyer, but the bank will likely refuse to pay any of them in a short sale.

 You may spend months waiting for your offer to be approved or rejected by the bank.
 Make sure your offer terminates at some realistic point in the future.

 When the lender finally approves your offer and sends the seller the paperwork to finalize the deal, it’s not uncommon for the seller to discover that the lender has inserted language saying that even after releasing the mortgage, the lender can come after the seller for the difference in what is owed—which, for the seller, defeats the purpose of the short sale, and may make the deal fall through.

 In addition to working with a real estate agent with expertise in short sales, it’s a good idea to seek advice from a real estate attorney who’s experienced in handling legal issues involved with short sales.
-See the Nolo article Real Estate Attorneys and Home Purchases.
+See Real Estate Attorneys and Home Purchases.

-And to learn about other creative alternatives for homebuyers, such as foreclosures and FSBOs, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
+And to learn about other creative alternatives for buying an affordable home, such as looking for foreclosure properties and FSBOs, see Nolo’s Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.